First Carpentry Job

 My First Carpentry Job - Day 1

 I met Tim, and a guy named Jeff, at the job site.

 "Jeff, show Matt how to roll out the tools."

 Jeff picked up a pancake air compressor from the back of Tim's truck and carried it across the job site to a temporary power pole.
 It was common practice to connect the compressor close to the power source to prevent damage to the electric motor due to voltage drop from long extension cords.

-"Matt, get two air hoses out of Tim's truck and run them from the compressor to the two nail guns placed on the wood scaffolding."
+"Matt, get two air hoses out of Tim's truck and run them from the compressor to the two nail guns placed on the wooden scaffolding."

 After I attached the air hoses to the nail guns, Jeff and I stretched two extension cords from the power pole; one to Tim's saw and cutting area and the other to a jam-box radio that blared rock-n-roll music all day.

 The structure of the new two-story house was almost complete, right up to the roof decking, which was already nailed and trimmed.
 Scrap lumber, siding, and an assortment of nails littered the dry, cracked ground surrounding the house.
 I began to imagine the slew of woodworking projects I could build from the cuttings; bird houses, dog houses, and wood crafts.

 "Matt!"
 Tim yelled.
-"Don't just stand there, go get some 2x4s from the stockpile and put them on top of my sawhorses!"
+"Don't just stand there.
+Go get some 2x4s from the stockpile and put them on my sawhorses!"

 Tim had a unique management style.
 He yelled, and the crew jumped.
 No matter.
 It was time to get some good work in before the Texas sun began to rise and heat up the day.
-Tim strapped on his nail bags and began cutting wood.
-The high-pitched buzz of his circular saw temporarily drowned out the music of Stairway to Heaven on the radio, while the aroma of fresh sawn pine began to fill the morning air.
+Tim strapped on his nail bags and started cutting wood.
+The high-pitched buzz of his circular saw temporarily drowned out the music of Stairway to Heaven on the radio while the aroma of fresh-sawn pine filled the morning air.